Revenue

 AI-powered personalization

-Navan's Concierge by Ava feature uses generative AI to provide personalized hotel recommendations based on employee loyalty status, past stays, and office proximity.
-This capability creates upsell opportunities for premium lodging and enables deeper integration with hotel loyalty programs.
+Navan Edge targets what Navan describes as a $56B hyper-personalized business travel market by delivering individualized AI recommendations across the booking workflow.
+The Concierge by Ava feature uses generative AI for personalized hotel recommendations based on employee loyalty status, past stays, and office proximity, creating upsell opportunities for premium lodging.

 Professional services expansion

-The Accountant Console launched in 2025 extends Navan Connect to CPA firms, enabling them to manage client travel and expenses from a unified interface.
+The Accountant Console extends Navan Connect to CPA firms, enabling them to manage client travel and expenses from a unified interface.
 This same template can be verticalized for legal, consulting, and managed service provider partners, expanding Navan's addressable market beyond direct corporate customers.

 Geographic market penetration